stylemistake/wvm/README.md

 bash wvm.sh init
 ```

-If you install `wvm` this way, you run commands like this:
+Then you run commands like this:

 ```
 bash wvm.sh list remote
 ```

-You may install it globally and add to your `PATH` environment variable, so you
-can launch it from anywhere like this:
+You can load it up into your session and use it from anywhere:

 ```
+source wvm.sh
 wvm list remote
 ```